-The School of English Literature, Language and Linguistics is home to a number of internationally acclaimed writers including poets Sean O'Brien, Cynthia Fuller, and Bill Herbert; the novelists Jackie Kay and Laura Fish; the film maker Tina Gharavi, and the playwright Margaret Wilkinson.
+The School of English Literature, Language and Linguistics is home to a number of internationally acclaimed writers including poets Sean O'Brien and Bill Herbert; the novelist Jackie Kay; the film maker Tina Gharavi, and the playwright Margaret Wilkinson.
 We offer research supervision (PhD) a taught MA (full or part time), a post graduate certificate, and a portfolio of short courses open not only to our students but also the general public.
-In 2011-12 these will include Writing for Children; Documentary Film; Memoir Writing; Writing and Health; Writing for Radio.
+We also offer a combined BA in English Literature and Creative Writing, with a strong creative writing component in all three years.
+These include Writing for Children; Documentary Film; Memoir Writing; Writing and Health; Writing for Radio.

 Frequent public readings by staff, visiting artists, and postgraduates are held in the School - we jointly sponsor, with Bloodaxe Books, The Newcastle/Bloodaxe Poetry Lectures.